 The heatmap of property prices uses Land Registry INSPIRE Index Polygons, an open source dataset.
 This information is subject to Crown copyright and database rights and is reproduced with the permission of HM Land Registry.
 The polygons (including the associated geometry, namely x, y co-ordinates) are subject to Crown copyright and database rights Ordnance Survey 100026316.
 Here is a link to the full conditions of use

-Compound annual growth rate.
+Annual growth is the compound annual growth rate.
 You can think of it as the annual growth rate needed to grow the initial purchase price to the eventual selling price.
 More technically, it is the rate of return that would be required for an investment to grow from its beginning balance to its ending balance, assuming it had grown at a steady rate on an annually compounded basis.

 Here is the formula used to calculate this: